ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-11-06-librarians-and-python.md

 ### Conclusions

-I am not sure how to do the transparency but the rest of it would make more sense to me with R
+- I am not sure how to do the transparency but the rest of it would make more sense to me with R

-Will try to reproduce in R for head-to-head shoot out.
+- Will try to reproduce in R for head-to-head shoot out.
+- I also plan to look into the new [shinyAce browser based R editor](http://trestletechnology.net/2013/11/ace-code-editor-in-shiny-shinyace/) for similar work
+- I'm still really enjoying Emacs Orgmode for this kind of functionality though and thoroughly recommend [KJ Healy's starter kit](http://kieranhealy.org/resources/emacs-starter-kit.html)
+- (I've installed and config thison Ubuntu, Windoze and Mac, but LaTeX and exporting R code can be tricky)